growing microgreens

 But not cutting off the stem and leaves (leaving them growing in the tray) will also eventually cause them to have an extraordinary amount of stress causing them to die.
 They will die because either they don’t have enough nutrients from the soil to maintain their growth or they become so stressed they are unable to fight off disease or mold or fungus, or both.
 Either way, microgreens will not successfully grow to maturity in their trays.

-But What If I Give the Microgreens More Soil and Nutrients?
-Will it Grow to Maturity?
+Growing Microgreens: If I Give the Microgreens More Soil and Nutrients will they grow?

 Well, maybe, but probably not.
 As I mentioned earlier, microgreens have been stressed out growing in their crowded and shallow trays.
 The roots have already wrapped around each other and have become tangled together.
 Consider that the microgreens are already stunted.
 Even if you were able to gently coax the roots apart to plant in more soil, the damage is already done.